SSDBM/2021/venue.md

 ## TU Wien

-SSDBM 2020 will take place at TU Wien.
+SSDBM 2020 will take place at TU Wien ([Karlsplatz 13, 1040 Vienna, Austria](https://goo.gl/maps/Zhs8o1sGhCQFsCMd9)).

 TU Wien is Austria's largest technical university (approx. 25.000 students, 150 full professors, 1.900 scientific employees, organized in 8 faculties) and a premier science institution in Europe.
 The university buildings are located in the city center near the underground station "Karlsplatz".
 The Faculty of Informatics consists of 7 institutes, has 7.000 enrolled computer science students (5 bachelor-level and 9 master-level curricula, 3 doctoral programs and employs over 55 full and associate professors, 60 assistant professors and 190 research assistants.